Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 (or B## where ## is the new CAN address of the board if you have changed it already)

-To update the firmware get the [latest version from the RepRapFirmware github.](https://github.com/Duet3D/RepRapFirmware/releases) It is highly recommended to upgrade all the firmware in your Duet 3 system together so that the versions do not get out of sync.
+To update the firmware get the [latest version from the RepRapFirmware github.](https://github.com/Duet3D/RepRapFirmware/releases).
+It is highly recommended to upgrade all the firmware in your Duet 3 system together so that the versions do not get out of sync.

-Send M997 B## to carry out a firmware update, the bootloader will request the Duet3Firmware_M23CL.bin from the Duet 3 main board, it needs to be in the /firmware folder.
+Send `M997 B##` to carry out a firmware update.
+The bootloader will request the Duet3Firmware_M23CL.bin from the Duet 3 main board, which needs to be in the /firmware folder.

 ## Set the CAN address